 This past November, voters approved a ballot measure legalizing the possession and recreational use of marijuana.
 On December 15, the new law went into effect, legalizing recreational use and homegrowing of marijuana plants (up to 12 plants per household).
 However, the state legislature and the newly formed Cannabis Control Commission have delayed the implementation of marijuana dispensaries and other key parts of the law approved by a 54 to 46 percent margin.
 This has left Massachusetts businesses largely in the dark on how to proceed with the new legal regime, now that workers are legally permitted to use marijuana.

 The law enacted by voters in November states that employers may ban the use of marijuana while an employee is on the job, but that is the extent of the guidance provided to businesses.
-This lack of established regulations from state and local officials has left businesses in a legal gray area, with many unresolved issues with no clear answers.
+This lack of established regulations from state and local officials has left employers in a legal gray area, with many unresolved issues with no clear answers.
 It is certainly a peculiar situation that Massachusetts employees and employers find themselves, where workers are permitted to use a drug that federal law still classifies on par with cocaine and heroin.
 Further compounding the uncertainty is the fact that no reliable test for determining whether an individual is currently impaired by cannabis exists.
 This makes it difficult to enforce a drug-free policy when the active chemical in marijuana, which only impairs the user for a matter of hours, can remain in a user’s blood for weeks following use.

 Employers are now dealing with how to enforce workplace drug-free policies, drug testing policies, and complying with the Americans with Disabilities Act.
-In this time of uncertainty, it may benefit companies in Massachusetts to adopt flexible policies and methods of enforcement, at least until real regulations are enacted and put into place.
+In this time of uncertainty, it may benefit businesses in Massachusetts to adopt flexible policies and methods of enforcement, at least until real regulations are enacted and put into place.
 Some strategies for employers are briefly discussed below:

 Workplace Drug-Free Policies